uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ![app](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/vr_app.png)

-## Basic VR rig
+## 5. Basic VR rig

 We now want to make our own scene.
-You don't need to follow along with the
+You don't need to follow along with this video, but you may find it useful to know who to make your own rig:

 <iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=b3a6d9c3-e639-43fb-ac8d-b26600a323fb&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="unity vr - basic rig" ></iframe>

-## Complete VR rig
+## 6. Complete VR rig

 We don't want to made a complex rig from scratch so will use the complete rig.